Semester Research Grants

 - Faculty mentors do not receive monetary compensation.

 - As an optional add-on to the proposal, applicants may request up to $300 per student for equipment, supplies and/or travel expenses.
 If the project involves travel outside the continental United States, the request may be up to $600 for travel expenses.

 - Each student meets regularly with his or her faculty mentor.

 - Students and faculty work with Public Relations to produce a profile of the student and his or her project.

-- Students participate in the Moravian College Scholar’s Day.
+- Students participate in the Moravian University Scholar’s Day.